shubhamchimkar/Medical-Chatbot/DEPLOYMENT.md

 ## Note on Port

-The application is configured to listen on the port specified by the `PORT` environment variable, defaulting to `8080`.
+The application is configured to listen on the port specified by the `PORT` environment variable.
-- **Render** automatically sets the `PORT` variable.
+- **Hugging Face Spaces** defaults to port `7860`.
+The Dockerfile has been updated to set this as the default.
-- **Hugging Face Spaces** expects the app to listen on port `7860`.
-You may need to set a `PORT` variable to `7860` in the Dockerfile or Space settings if it doesn't work automatically, but the current setup should be compatible with most platforms.
+- **Render** automatically sets the `PORT` variable, so it will still work if you choose to try it (though memory may be an issue).